 So, we optimize these sites for use within Swift.

-In your code, you should avoid crossing back and forth
+In your code, you should avoid crossing back and forth over that bridge repeatedly.

 Next, let's talk about migration.

 These new types we're talking about today exist for all Swift deployment targets.